 The scene of the crime as most are aware was and always has been Robin Hood Hills, a patch of woods located next to the Blue Beacon Truck Wash.

-Now many have erroneously reported, or argued over the years that this was not the scene of the crime, but merely a dumping site used to dispose of the victims after their murder.
-This however isn’t the case as the facts seem to demonstrate.
+Now many have erroneously reported, or argued over the years that this was not the actual scene of the crime, but merely a dumping site used to dispose of the victims after their murder.
+This however isn’t the case as the facts testified to at trial have repeatedly demonstrated.

 But, why would someone suggest that this was a dump site in the first place?